Attacks on journalists during the Israel–Hezbollah conflict (2023–present): 1 October

 An Israeli airstrike in Damascus, Syria killed three civilians and injured nine others, according to the state-controlled Syrian Arab News Agency.
 Among the dead was Syrian television anchor Safaa Ahmad.

 25 October

 An Israeli strike on a compound housing 18 journalists from at least seven media organizations with a courtyard containing cars clearly marked with "press" in Hasbaya killed an engineer and a cameraman for Al Mayadeen and another cameraman for Al-Manar, and injured three others.
 The attack was the deadliest on journalists in Lebanon since the conflict began.

+2026

+Ali Shoeib (also spelled Shuaib) of Al Manar was killed in a targeted Israeli airstrike in southern Lebanon on 28 March 2026.
+Al Mayadeen reported that two journalists working for them named Fatima and Mohammed Ftouni were also killed in the attack.
+Israel claimed to have targeted Shoeib for being a Hezbollah intelligence operative "without providing evidence" per the Associated Press.